-The following example rebuild the index NameIndex on the table Employeesinfo stored in the tablespace ts\mode in another tablespace ts\new.
+The following example rebuild the index NameIndex on the table Employeesinfo stored in the tablespace ts_mode in another tablespace ts_new.

-3.81 REBUILD TEXT INDEX
+dmSQL> REBUILD INDEX NameIndex FOR Employeesinfo IN ts new; 3.81 REBUILD TEXT INDEX

 The REBUILD TEXT INDEX command rebuilds an IVF or signature text index for a table.
 This updates the text index to include new data.
 Only the table owner, a DBA, a SYSDBA, a SYSADM, or a user with the INDEX privilege for that table may execute the REBUILD TEXT INDEX command.